-- in nature and that a housing unit is available, unassigned, and that the occupancy may be temporary in nature. - 7.
-This method of selecting applicants is intended to assure that nepotism is avoided as much as possible during the selection of applicants and that politics and favoritism are also avoided during the selection of applicants. - 8.
+- 7. This method of selecting applicants is intended to assure that nepotism is avoided as much as possible during the selection of applicants and that politics and favoritism are also avoided during the selection of applicants. - 8.
 Applicants will always be treated in a respectful manner during the application and selection process. - 9.
 The Board and PGSHA employees shall avoid any conflict of interest during the selection and admission process. - 10.
 The PGSHA reserves the right to close waiting lists and suspend the taking of new applications at any given time.